yanickrochon/co-efficient/README.md

 that I had.
 So, instead of taking an existing project and transforming it into an aberration, I started this one, at first, as a personal exercise.
 I believe that `co-efficient` is a potential templating engine, and tests are pretty concluant about it.
-The project was born on March 17, 2014, but it is already working quite well!

 ### TODO

-* **More testing!** : There is a 96% branch coverage, however it is not as solid as I'd like it to be.
+* **More testing!** : There is a 88% branch coverage, and this number can be improved by adding more unit testing.
+It is not as solid as I'd like it to be.
 For example, there *may* be use cases that are not convered in the tests that could make the parser, or the compiler fail, or make the renderer engine behave abnormally.
 * **Optimizations** : The compiler is trying to optimize the template as best as it can, and the result is quite good so far.
 But it *can* be improved!
 Also, rendering the template rely a lot on data contexts and some shortcuts can be made to improve performance there also.